tobeva/tobeva.com/content/en/about/_index.md

 My philosophy is to blend hand-core engineering with pragmatism.
 In my opinion the goal of a software developer is to solve problems and create value.
-This can involve writing code, but often selecting where to dig is more important than how fast you did.
-One of the biggest sources of preventable waste in our industry is spending time and money to writing software that simply should never have been written.
+This can involve writing code, but often selecting where to dig is more important than how fast you dig.
+One of the biggest sources of preventable waste in our industry is spending time and money writing software that simply should never have been written.

 I'm happy to travel for meetings and planning discussions, once COVID travel